 Services at St Mark’s

-From Palm Sunday (28th March) we will be holding ‘in person’ services again on Sundays at 10 am.
-You can also join us by Zoom; please contact the Vicar, Revd Clive Gardner ([email protected]) if you would like the Zoom link details.
+You can also join the 10 am service by Zoom; please contact the Vicar, Revd Clive Gardner ([email protected]) if you would like the Zoom link details.

 The Vicar (Reverend Clive Gardner) and the Pastoral Minister (Paula Thorvaldsen) are in regular contact with congregation members who are on their own or have particular needs.
 If you would like them to contact you, their details are:

-You can still contact the Administrator and Church Office on [email protected].
+You can contact the Administrator and Church Office on [email protected].